vezel-dev/cathode/doc/index.md

 **Cathode** is a toolkit for writing terminal-based applications.
 It is effectively a complete replacement for the .NET console APIs.

-With the Windows console host now supporting virtual terminal sequences, it makes little sense for console interaction to still be centered around the old Windows console host and the many limitations it had. **Cathode** provides an API centered around a [VT100 terminal](https://vt100.net) with some extensions from later models and modern terminal emulators.
+With Windows Terminal having replaced the old Windows console host, it makes little sense for console interaction to still be centered around the old console host and the many limitations it had. **Cathode** provides an API centered around a [VT100 terminal](https://vt100.net) with some extensions from later models and modern terminal emulators.
 It works on all desktop platforms that .NET supports.

+Please note that, since **Cathode** replaces a very fundamental component of the framework, the use of certain framework APIs (e.g. `System.Console`) becomes problematic.
+An analyzer will automatically diagnose usage of such APIs and suggest working replacements.

 ## Terminals